zytx121/doc_demo/docs/en/tutorials/customize_config.md

             strides=[8, 16, 32, 64, 128]),  # The strides of the anchor generator.
 This is consistent with the FPN feature strides. bbox_coder=dict(  # Config of box coder to encode and decode the boxes during training and testing type='DeltaXYWHAOBBoxCoder',  # Type of box coder.
-            angle_range='v1',  # The angle version of box coder. target_means=(0.0, 0.0, 0.0, 0.0, 0.0),  # The target means used to encode and decode boxes
+            angle_range='oc',  # The angle version of box coder. target_means=(0.0, 0.0, 0.0, 0.0, 0.0),  # The target means used to encode and decode boxes
             target_stds=(1.0, 1.0, 1.0, 1.0, 1.0)),  # The standard variance used to encode and decode boxes
         loss_cls=dict(  # Config of loss function for the classification branch